Holiday Gifts: TVs, Watches, Gas Grills & More For Dads

 Why you should buy it: Dads want great sound, but they don’t necessarily want to spend the time wiring up a fancy new system.
 Soundbars not only work well as a self-contained sound system on their own, but also serve to beef up any existing audio setup.
 If you got the 4K TV above, this makes a great addition.

 The Reason: Dads love to grill — 20 percent of the guys who took our survey want a new grill, and Weber makes one of the best.
 Its Spirit E-310 has three burners and a cooking surface large enough to prepare a meal for an entire family.

-The Reason: Our survey reveals that dads generally want experiences more than they want material things.
+Why you should buy it: Our survey reveals that dads generally want experiences more than they want material things.
 A company called Getaway House makes it a snap to escape from the New York, Boston, and DC metropolitan areas by setting people up with tiny houses in nearby rural areas, far from all that is familiar in these urban hotspots.
 If you live elsewhere, then rent a cabin via alternative means and disappear — such breaks in routine can make for great relaxation and reconnection.

-The Reason: Disney World is a must for most families.
+Why you should buy it: Disney World is a must for most families.
 But to go without the heat and crowds?
 That’s the real way to take the family to Disney World.

-For Everyone on Your List
+Holiday Gifts For Everyone on Your List

-The Reason: 12 percent of the dads who took our survey would be happy to receive some high-quality alcohol, and it’s tough to do better than Dewar’s Whisky.
+Why you should but it: 12 percent of the dads who took our survey would be happy to receive some high-quality alcohol, and it’s tough to do better than Dewar’s Whisky.
 The company’s been making it since 1846, so they definitely know what they’re doing — they even invented a process called “marrying,” which ages the whisky twice in different oak barrels.